duncanlew/Readwise-to-Omnivore-Importer/README.md

     ```
 2. __Add your CSV file__

    Add your exported CSV file from Readwise Reader into the directory called `readwise-to-omnivore-importer`.
 3. __Run the importer__
     ```bash
     cargo run -- --key YOUR_API_KEY --file-path PATH_TO_CSV
     ```

-## Background

-Readwise Reader and Omnivore are both great read-later services.
-If for any reason you decide to switch from one to the
-other,
-you'd want to migrate your data too.
-In my situation, I decided to switch from Readwise Reader to Omnivore.
-Fortunately
-Omnivore provides a very extensive API to make this migration process possible.
-I created this project as a way to learn
-the Rust programming language.

 ## Licence

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.